Head, Neck & Face Pain – TM Disorders: TMJ & TMD In Suwanee

 The temporomandibular joint (TMJ) is the joint that connects the jaw to the skull.
 For a long time, dentists thought all TM disorders were caused solely by malocclusions or problems with the way the teeth fit together, causing pain and dysfunction in the TMJ (joint) and surrounding muscles.
 We now know that TM disorders are really a group of several different disorders, each with unique causes and each requiring unique treatments, but all related to how the jaws, joints, muscles, and teeth work together.
 “TMJ” or “TMD” are terms used as shorthand for this group of painful disorders which are by no means rare.
 An estimated 20+ million Americans suffer from them and each patient with “TMJ” needs to know that his or her pain has a specific diagnosis.
 “TMJ” is not a diagnosis.
 If you saw an orthopedist for a painful leg joint, you would be disappointed to be told you have “knee”, or with a painful upper limb, to be told you have “arm.”
 Similarly, a diagnosis of “TMJ” is a non-specific description of pain in this area.
 To begin solving and treating your pain and dysfunction problem requires evaluation and diagnosis of specific ailment(s) of the joints, muscles, nerves, ligaments, tendons, teeth, habits and function, prior to targeted treatment and therapy.

-Dr. Finkel is recognized in the treatment of TMJ disorders.
-He is trained to diagnose and treat jaw joint disorders.
-In addition to his training in general and cosmetic dentistry, Dr. Finkel has completed hundreds of hours of advanced dental training in the field of neuromuscular dentistry.
+Our doctors are recognized in the treatment of TMJ disorders.
+They are trained to diagnose and treat jaw joint disorders.
+In addition to training in general and cosmetic dentistry, they have completed hundreds of hours of advanced dental training in the field of neuromuscular dentistry.
 Dr. Finkel studied with Dr. Barnie Jankelson and Dr. Janet Travell, two of the doctors/researchers whose work formed the basis of neuromuscular dentistry, Myofascial Pain Therapy and treatment for TMD.

-With his advanced training and experience, Dr. Finkel can determine what type of headache or jaw pain therapy is right for you.
+With their advanced training and experience, our doctors can determine what type of headache or jaw pain therapy is right for you.

 Signs and Symptoms of TMJ Disorder (TMD)